Activities and resources

 The new Avon River rail bridge is a beam bridge.

 Beam bridges are held up by vertical columns, called piers.
 Machines called piling rigs are used to drill concrete piers deep into the ground to ensure the bridge has a strong foundation.

 A crane is then used to install the deck on top of the piers and across the river.

 There are other types of rail bridges engineers design and build, check them out below.

 Did you know?

-- The new Avon River rail bridge will be strong enough to carry the weight of 30 elephants.
+- The new Avon River rail bridge is strong enough to carry the weight of 30 elephants.

-- The current Avon River rail bridge is over 130 years old.
+- The old Avon River rail bridge is over 130 years old.

 - Gippsland is home to many notable bridges including the Sale Swing Bridge, Noojee Trestle Bridge, Stony Creek Trestle Bridge and Corrigan Suspension Bridge.

 See below for some photos of your bridge-making skills.